 Alternatively, the system parameters above may also be determined by a specialized measurement system capable of decoding the signal.
 Apart from being simple in handling, one advantage of this method is the capability to decode parameters for multiple signals, and not only the strongest.
 If the same system technology and centre frequency is used on both sides of the border, the parameters of both can be measured on one location, even with omnidirectional antennas.

-Depending on the established system parameters, the permissible field strength is determined from the following documents, in the order given below:

-Cross-border agreement with the neighbouring country

-Relevant ECC Recommendation for the respective system and frequency band

-HCM agreement

-If no cross-border agreement with the neighbouring country exits, the following table provides guidance on the relevant ECC Recommendation to be used.
-Apart from the permissible field strength, the documents also contain details relevant for the measurement such as antenna height and measurement distance from the border.

-Table 3: Relevant ECC Recommendations containing cross-border conditions